Samster68OW/fretsquest/README.md

 Spoilers:
 - Outer Wilds base game spoilers?
 Yes.
 - Echoes of the Eye DLC spoilers?
 Yes.
 - Jammer Lore spoilers?
-No.
+Never.

 If you record/stream yourself playing this story, we would love to see it!
 You can find us on the [Outer Wilds Modding Discord](https://discord.gg/MvbCbBz6Q6).
 Stop by and chat with us about modding!